Call for an initial consultation

 No, you do not have to make monetary gifts under a power of attorney, even if you are named as an agent on a property and financial power of attorney.
 Agents are free to use their discretion when exercising this power.

-Our experienced power of attorney solicitors in Sheffield and Chesterfield can offer expert advice and guidance, whether you are a named power of attorney agent or a potential donor thinking about creating a power of attorney and appointing an agent.
+Our experienced power of attorney solicitors in Sheffield, Chesterfield and Hathersage can offer expert advice and guidance, whether you are a named power of attorney agent or a potential donor thinking about creating a power of attorney and appointing an agent.
 For many years, our dedicated team of solicitors in Chesterfield and Sheffield has provided expert legal support to elderly clients, as well as those that care for them.
 We are members of Solicitors for the Elderly and the Society of Trust and Estate Practitioners.
 Contact us today if you need any help or guidance regarding a power of attorney.

 scroll to top